These days, it seems whenever technology is mentioned in the media, there is a new buzzword to boot.

 I’ve decided to gather the super-futuristic tech lingo in one place and lay it out in layman’s terms.

-If you’ve got more terms you think are a) misunderstood or b) baffling, let me know in the comments below and I’ll add them in!
+If you’ve got more terms you think are a) misunderstood or b) baffling, let us know and we’ll add them in!

 1. Net Neutrality